ehsanrashid/DON/Readme.md

 ### Features

-DON uses bitboard representations, and is an alpha-beta searcher.
+DON uses bitboard representations, and is an alfa-beta searcher.

 DON supports up to 128 cores.
 The engine defaults to one search thread, so it is therefore recommended to inspect the value of the 'Threads'